mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/tutorials/displaypluginlibrary.md

 The `OperationTracker<TOperation>` class provides support for flow control and throttling of operations such as data or redraw requests

 - Pass to the _Constructor_ a 'throttle interval' and 'action' to execute an operation
-    - The 'throttle interval' specifies the minimum time between operations being executed
+    - The 'throttle interval' specifies the minimum time (as a `TimeSpan`) between operations being executed
     - The 'action' is passed an instance of `TOperation` and when finished must call `Complete()`
 - Up to two operations can be tracked at any one time
     - The current (or active) operation (will be the first one added)